Wake Them Up! Engaging Students in the 21st Century Classroom

 Many instructors feel they must choose between driving academic performance and nurturing student engagement.
 But the truth is that you can do both.

 This online seminar, “Wake Them Up!
-Engaging Students in the 21st Century Classroom,” will explore the basic research behind student-centered, active learning and how active learning increases classroom engagement as well as student success and retention.
+Engaging Students in the 21st Century Classroom,” explores the basic research behind student-centered, active learning and how active learning increases classroom engagement as well as student success and retention.

 For years, educators have been keenly aware of the all-too-present achievement gaps affecting students in today’s educational landscape.
 But they frequently overlook one underlying cause: the engagement gap.